-The demand for cannabis-derived products is massive right now, and it’s certain to get even bigger as more states pass bills legalizing recreational marijuana.
+The demand for cannabis-derived products is massive right now, and it is certain to get even bigger as more states pass bills legalizing recreational marijuana.
 But even if your state is currently dragging its feet with regard to cannabis legislation, you still have legal access to one of the plant’s most sought-after ingredients.

-I’m referring, of course, to cannabidiol, otherwise known as CBD.
+I am referring, of course, to cannabidiol, otherwise known as CBD.
 Not so long ago it was a little-known and poorly-understood component of marijuana (and hemp).
 But that was then, and this is now.
 The past few years have seen CBD rapidly evolve into one of the foremost supplements on the market.

 This is owing mostly to its significant health benefits, as well as its flexibility (it can be administered countless ways) and lack of serious side effects.
-The federal legalization of hemp a few years ago also gave CBD a big boost that has grown exponentially into 2021 and 2022.
+The federal legalization of hemp a few years ago also gave CBD a big boost that has grown exponentially into 2024.
 There are a plethora of products and cannabidiol consumer goods niches including private label CBD Skin Care, vape juices, oils, tinctures, and edibles.

 CBD’s momentum won’t be slowing down any time soon.
 Last year the global CBD market size was $2.8 billion, according to Grand View Research.
-By 2028, it is projected to hit $13.4 billion
+By 2028, it is projected to hit $13.4 billion.

 Numbers like that have a lot of folks weighing up the possibility of starting their own CBD business—typically in the form of an e-commerce website.
 While the competition is no doubt fierce, you shouldn’t let that deter you.
 There is still plenty of opportunity for enterprising individuals who want to do it right.
 That means knowing the product, knowing the market, and understanding the regulations set by the Food and Drug Administration (FDA).